-No. Critical Absolute Langu age Issues (Red Comments) INO.
+No. Critical Absolute Language Issues (Red Comments) 140.
 Permit Section Permit Language Comment Proposed Clarification 14.
 Part II.B.7.g.iv.(pg.27) iv.
 Permittees will detect and address all infiltration, inflow and cross connections through the Public Sewer Districts (PSD) in the MS4.
 Previously unknown problems shall be addressed upon discovery.
-Advise appropriate utility owner of violation if constituents common to wastewater contamination are discovered in the MS4 during field screening or routine system inspections.
-Unrealistic to address all infiltration etc., further, this is a function of the sanitary sewer provider.
+Advise appropriate utility owner of violation if constituents common to wastewater contamination are discovered in the MS4 during field screening Unrealistic to address all infiltration etc., further, this is a function of the sanitary sewer provider.
 COUNTY REQUEST (12/10/2016): It is expected that the County will work with public sewer districts within Richland County to detect and address infiltration, inflow, and cross connections to the MEP.
 SCDHEC RESPONSE (12/17/2016): One of the regulatory requirements of the Illicit Discharges and Improper Disposal element of the SWMP is to detect and remove (or require the discharger to the MS4 to obtain a separate NPDES permit for) illicit discharges and improper disposal into the storm sewer.
 The Illicit Discharges and Improper Disposal element shall include controls to limit infiltration of seepage from municipal sanitary sewers to municipal separate storm sewer systems where necessary.
-COUNTY COUNTER RESPONSE (1/1/2021): The response by SCHEC is adequate in addressing the County's concerns on this permit requirement assuming the third cycle permit will apply the MEP standard to this requirement and/or the entirety of Section II of the permit.
-SCDHEC FULL RESPONSE MS4 to obtain a separate NPDES permit for) illicit discharges and improper disposal into the storm sewer.
-The Illicit Discharges and Improper disposal into the storm sewer.
-The Illicit Discharges and Improper disposal into the storm sewer systems where necessary is shall include controls to limit infiltration of seepage from municipal sanitary sewers to municipal separate storm sewer systems where necessary is shall include controls to limit infiltration of seepage from municipal sanitary sewers to municipal separate storm sewer systems where necessary is shall include controls to limit infiltration of seepage from municipal sanitary sewers to municipal separate storm sewer systems where necessary is shall include controls to limit infiltration of seepage from municipal sanitary sewers to municipal separate storm sewer systems where necessary is shall include controls to limit infiltration of seepage from municipal sanitary sewers to municipal separate storm sewer systems where necessary is shall include controls to limit infiltration of seepage from municipal separate storm sewer systems where necessary is shall include controls to limit infiltration of seepage from municipal separate storm sewer systems where necessary is shall include controls to limit infiltration of seepage from municipal separate storm sewer systems where necessary is shall include controls to limit infiltration of seepage from municipal separate storm sewer systems where necessary is shall include controls to limit infiltration of seepage from municipal separate storm sewer systems where necessary is shall include controls to limit infiltration of seepage from municipal separate storm sewer several search se per disposal into the storm sewer.
-The Illicit Discharges and Improper Disposal element
+COUNTY COUNTER RESPONSE (1/1/2021): or routine system inspections.

+The response by SCHEC is adequate in addressing the County's concerns on this permit requirement assuming the third cycle permit will apply the MEP standard to this requirement and/or the entirety of Section II of the permit.
+SCDHEC FULL One of the regulatory requirements of the Illicit Discharges and Improper Disposal element of the SWMP is to detect and remove (or require the discharger to RESPONSE the MS4 to obtain a separate NPDES permit for) illicit discharges and improper disposal into the storm sewer.
+The Illicit Discharges and Improper Disposal (12/17/2016): element shall include controls to limit infiltration of seepage from municipal sanitary sewers to municipal separate storm sewer systems where necessary.